apache/cordova-docs/docs/phonegap/network/network.md

 Network
 =======

-> The `network` object provides access to the device's cellular and wifi connection information.
+> The `network` object provides access to the device's cellular and wifi data connection.

 Methods
 -------